African-American Muslims: Sunni Islam

 Mohammed introduced many reforms and began an information campaign about Sunni Islam much as el-Shabazz had years earlier.
 He stated that Fard was not divine and that his father was not a prophet.
 All of the over 400 temples were converted into traditional Islamic mosques, and he introduced the Five Pillars of Islam to his followers.
 He rejected literal interpretations of his father's theology and Black-separatist views and on the basis of his intensive independent study of Islamic law, history, and theology, he accepted whites as fellow worshipers.
 However, he also encouraged African Americans to separate themselves from their pasts, in 1976 calling upon them to change their surnames which were often given to their ancestors by slave masters.
 He forged closer ties with mainstream Muslim communities, including Hispanic and Latino American Muslims.
 By 1978 he had succeeded in leading the majority of the original NOI to Sunni Islam which still stands as the largest mass conversion to Islam in the United States.
 In many urban areas of the United States today many Black Muslims in the Sunni tradition are known and recognized by the hijabs on women and kufi caps and long beards for men.
 These beards are grown as an adherence to the Sunnah of Muhammad for men to let their beards grow.
 Commonly called Sunnah beards, and Sunni Beards, among Muslims and more recently known as Philly beards have also gained popularity among non Muslim men emulating Muslim style.

+Shia Islam

+During the Muslim movement in the United States during the 20th century, the African American community was also introduced to Shia Islam.
+The majority of African American in that time were not aware of the Sunni-Shia divide, although most became Sunni due to how it was more widespread, a lack of access to Shia learning materials, as well as the stigma associated with Shia Islam.
+The 1979 Iranian Revolution gave Shia Muslims a voice within the Muslim community.
+This was the time when African Americans were first exposed to Shia Islam, and by 1982, more than one thousand African Americans had accepted Shia Islam in Philadelphia alone.
+Many Salafi and Wahhabi preachers were unhappy about the growth of Shia Islam, and began telling African American Muslims that it was disbelief, which alienated African American Shias from their community.
+African American Sunnis, encouraged by Sunni extremist missionaries, often attacked African American Shias in prisons.

+A popular African American Shia preacher is Amir Hakeem, who joined the Nation of Islam in prison and later converted to Shia Islam before being released.
+Hakeem became an assistant at a mosque in Watts and hosts charity work as well as teaching gang members in Los Angeles about Shia Islam.
+He stated that the Shia community of Watts is predominantly African Americans.

+Malcolm Shabazz, the grandson of Malcolm X, also converted to Shia Islam and had died as a Shia Muslim.